voidlizard/hbs2/README.md

 - Distributed file sharing (wip)
 - Distributed git (seems working)
-- Distributed communications, like a chat or a "channel"
+- Distributed communications, like a chat or a “channel”
-- Distibuted ledgers with different types of consensus protocols (we're trying not to use "b" words)
+- Distibuted ledgers with different types of consensus protocols (we’re trying not to use “b” words)
 - Actually, any sort of applications that require data and network

 The whitepaper is in shortlist, watch the updates.

 Why it is *experimental* ?
-Well, it's on a quite early stage and some root data structures, protocols or API may change.
+Well, it’s on a quite early stage and some root data structures, protocols or API may change.

 It also have some known issues with performance and might have some stability issues.
-We're working hard to fix them.
+We’re working hard to fix them.

 ## Current status